Trace

 .

 Spring Cloud Sleuth automatically associate each log message with the trace context (Trace ID, Span ID).
 When the log message is sent to Cloud Logging, you can then be able to see the log messages alongside the trace itself.
-See how to configure Logback to achieve this.
+See to achieve this.

 If you use Istio service mesh, Istio can automatically capture service to service traces.
-You can use Spring Cloud Sleuth to propagate additional trace headers, without any trace senders:
+You can use Spring Cloud Sleuth to , without any trace senders: